GitHubDragonFly/GitHubDragonFly.github.io/README.md

       - Versatile tool to convert an image to simple 3D mesh and also export that same image to other formats
       - Based on thrax version of code: `https://tartan-swanky-plutonium.glitch.me/`
         - Original code: `https://github.com/shaoruu/three-extruded-image`
+      - Depending on the devices, the image resolution will be limited but could go as high as 16k on desktops
       - Supported import image formats:
         - AVIF, BMP, DDS, DIB, EXR, GIF, HDR, ICO, JPEG, KTX2, PNG, SVG, TGA, TIFF, WEBP
           - Using [@jsquash/avif](https://github.com/jamsinclair/jSquash) encoder for AVIF compression